 8. The use of personal e-mail is not forbidden, but should be used with common sense and restraint as is the telephone for personal business.

 9. The downloading of files/programs for personal use from the Internet without advance permission is prohibited.
-Permission is obtained from the Employer, Employer or designee.
+Permission is obtained from the Employer or designee.

 C. Standards of Conduct for E-mail on a City of Galion Electronic System: